Apocalypse Now: Principal photography

-Coppola flew back to the U.S. in June 1976.
+Coppola flew back to the United States in June 1976.
 He read a book about Genghis Khan to get a better handle on the character of Kurtz.
 When filming commenced in July 1976, Marlon Brando arrived in Manila very overweight and began working with Coppola to rewrite the ending.
-The director downplayed Brando's weight by dressing him in black, photographing only his face, and having another, taller actor double for him to portray him as an almost mythical character.
+Coppola downplayed Brando's weight by dressing him in black, photographing only his face, and having another, taller actor double for him to portray him as an almost mythical character.

 After Christmas 1976, Coppola viewed a rough assembly of the footage but still needed to improvise an ending.
 He returned to the Philippines in early 1977 and resumed filming.

 On March 5 of that year, Sheen, then only 36, had a near-fatal heart attack and struggled for a quarter of a mile to reach help.
-By then the film was so over-budget, Sheen worried that funding would be halted if word about his condition reached investors, and he claimed that he'd suffered heat stroke instead.
-Until he returned to the set on April 19, his brother Joe Estevez filled in for him and provided voiceovers for his character.
+By then the film was so over-budget, Sheen worried that funding would be halted if word about his condition reached investors, and he claimed that he had suffered heat stroke instead.
+Until he returned to the set on April 19, his brother Joe Estevez filled in for him, being shot from behind so close-ups of Sheen could be shot after he got better.
 Coppola later admitted that he could no longer tell which scenes were of Joe or Martin.
 A major sequence in a French plantation cost hundreds of thousands of dollars but was cut from the final film.
-Rumors began to circulate that Apocalypse Now had several endings, but Richard Beggs, who worked on the sound elements, said, "There were never five endings, but just the one, even if there were differently edited versions".
+Rumors began to circulate that Apocalypse Now had several endings, but Richard Beggs, who worked on the sound elements, said, "There were never five endings, but just the one, even if there were differently edited versions."
 These rumors came from Coppola departing frequently from the original screenplay.
 Coppola admitted that he had no ending because Brando was too fat to play the scenes as written in the original script.
-With the help of Dennis Jakob, Coppola decided the ending could be "the classic myth of the murderer who gets up the river, kills the king, and then himself becomes the king – it's the Fisher King, from The Golden Bough".
+With the help of Dennis Jakob, Coppola decided the ending could be "the classic myth of the murderer who gets up the river, kills the king, and then himself becomes the king—it's the Fisher King, from The Golden Bough."
 Principal photography ended on May 21, 1977, after 238 days.